 You'll stroll among the masses of flowers in the breathtaking gardens, explore the charming pink stucco house filled with mostly-original furnishings where Monet lived with his second wife and their six children, and perhaps best of all, immerse yourself in the tranquil Japanese-style water garden where the lilies fill the air with fragrance during July and August while other plants bloom from late March through early November.

-Here are two of the best side trips from Paris:
+Here are two of the best guided day trips with transportation from Paris:

-Find out more about day trips to Giverny
+Find more of our recommended day trips to Giverny

 2. Versailles Palace & Gardens